- Easy online application, apply for finance in minutes

 How does trade finance work?

-- You raise the PO on your supplier, requesting the supplier to raise an invoice in favour of the Trade Finance provider
+- You raise the purchase order to your supplier, requesting the supplier to raise an invoice in favour of the Trade Finance provider

 - The supplier sends the invoice to the finance company for direct payment